WWBIC Invest in Business Grant

 - Businesses will need to provide updated employee information forms for themselves and their business employees

-- Note: As a nonprofit, WWBIC is required to obtain data on our clients and businesses served to measure impact of our services
+- Note: As a nonprofit, WWBIC must obtain data on our clients and businesses served to measure impact of our services

 - Business will need to attest if awarded this grant, that they have not received funding for the same expense from another funding source.

-- Business needs to agree to provide receipts/documentation to WWBIC as soon as possible, no later than 3 months, after receiving the grant funds to substantiate their expenses for their use of funds.
+- Business needs to agree to supply receipts/documentation to WWBIC as soon as possible, no later than 3 months, after receiving the grant funds to substantiate their expenses for their use of funds.

-- Business needs to agree to have grant funds deposited electronically via ACH in their business bank account; W9 and ACH Business Banking information will be required.
+- Business needs to agree to have grant funds deposited electronically via ACH in their business bank account; W9 and ACH Business Banking information will be needed.